 The location of Davidson Hall is on the core of the academic campus and is a critical instruction location for students.
-Replacing the center and north sections is the highest and best use of the land and building.
+This project will replace the center and north sections and is the highest and best use of the land and building.
 The proposed project will restore the level of space needed for the program and will enable students to be optimally trained to move into today's industrial, governmental, and academic laboratories that specialize in nanotechnology, chemical biology, computational chemistry, environmental chemistry, drug discovery, and macromolecular chemistry to serve the commercial and governmental needs of the Commonwealth.

-The scope of the project includes 51,210 gross square feet of demolition and replacement and was established by a thorough analysis of the chemistry program's instructional activities as one of the University's highest volume service teaching departments.
-The replacement space will include 21 large size classrooms and class laboratories, faculty offices, and group work areas to support chemistry instruction.
-The replacement section of Davidson Hall will have an estimated useful life of about 80 years.
+The scope of the project includes 42,020 GSF, slightly smaller than the initial 51,200 GSF scope originally envisioned, of demolition and replacement.
+This scope was established by a thorough analysis of the chemistry program's instructional activities as one of the University's highest volume service teaching departments.
+The replacement space will include 25 large size classrooms and class laboratories, faculty offices, and group work areas to support chemistry instruction.
+The replacement section of Davidson Hall will have an estimated structural useful life of about 50 to 80 years.